E-Shiels/program-tracker/Notes.md

 - Write a blog post about the project and process.

 - When done, submit your GitHub repo's URL, a link to your video demo, and a link to your blog post in the corresponding text boxes in the right rail.
 Hit "I'm done" to wrap it up.

+## My Plan ##

+- Start by stubbing out files and application structure.

+- Make models.

+- Add migrations.

+- Add controllers and views, but always showing the data (no control logic).

+- Test sign up, and login and logout functions.

+- Add logic for controlling access.

+- Add errors/validation on signup/login.

+- Add deletion confirmation on program form.

+- Add visuals.